Integrative Immunology Center

-Projects: Neuroscience-Based Mental Health Assessment and Prediction (NeuroMAP)- Center of Biomedical Research Excellence - (NIH - P20GM131212-01); Inflammatory transcripts, genes and positive valence system function in anhedonia (NIMH - 1R01MH098099)
+Project: Neuroscience-Based Mental Health Assessment and Prediction (NeuroMAP)- Center of Biomedical Research Excellence - (NIH - P20GM131212-01)

 - Ford BN, Yolken RH, Aupperle RL, Teague TK, Irwin MR, Paulus MP, Savitz J. Association of Early-Life Stress With Cytomegalovirus Infection in Adults With Major Depressive Disorder.
 JAMA Psychiatry.
 2019 Mar 6.
 PMID: 30840037

 - Le, TT, Savitz, J, Suzuki, H, Misaki, M, Teague, TK, White, B, Marino, JH, Wiley, G, Gaffney, P, Drevets, W, McKinney, B, Bodurka.
 Identification and replication of RNA-Seq gene network modules associated with depression severity.
 Translational Psychiatry.
 Sep 5, 2018 8(1), 180.
 PMID: 30185774

 - Simmons, K, Burrows, K, Avery, J, Kerr, K, Taylor, A, Bodurka, J, Potter, W, Teague, TK, Drevets, W. Appetite Changes Reveal Depression Subgroups with Distinct Endocrine, Metabolic, and Immune States.
 Molecular Psychiatry.
 2018 Jun 13.
 PMID: 29899546